 Mutation: c.-22G>A in MLPH gene

 Sample: EDTA whole blood (1.0 ml) or 2 buccal brushes.
-For official purposes, the confirmation of the dog’s identity by Veterinarian is recommended.
+For official purposes, the confirmation of the dog’s identity by a Veterinarian is recommended.